 Rescue Program Results

 A.R.F. believes that every life counts.
 As a no-kill animal rescue, we judge our success by the numbers of lives we save.
-Transparency is of the upmost importance to us, and as such we are publishing our annual rescue statistics visibly.
+Therefore, in the interest of transparency, we are publishing our annual rescue statistics visibly.

-Our success metric is Adoption Rate, which is a calculation based on the number of animals we receive, how many are adopted, and how many are euthanized or died while in our care.
+Adoption Rate, calculated based on the number of animals we receive, how many are adopted, and how many are euthanized or died while in our care, is our success metric.
 A.R.F. follows the Asilomar Accords methodology for calculating Adoption Rate, which they call Live Release Rate (LRR).
 A good guideline is that no-kill animal shelters or rescues have an Adoption Rate/LRR above 95.

 A.R.F.’s overall Adoption Rate/LRR for 2020 was 100.